Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 3. Practice regularly: 30 minutes/day > 3 hours/week

-4. Take another test in 3-6 months after intensive preparation
+4. Retake a test in 3-6 months after intensive preparation

 If Your Score Meets Your Goals